 The Read Manufacturer / Device ID Quad I/O instruction is similar to the Fast Read Quad I/O instruction.
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "94h" followed by a 24-bit address (A23-A0) of 000000h,but with the capability to input the Address bits four bits per clock.
+The instruction is initiated by driving the /CS pin Iow and shifting the instruction code "94h" followed by a 24-bit address (A23-A0) of 000000h, 8-bit Continuous Read Mode Bits and then four clock dummy cycles, with the capability to input the Address bits four bits per clock.
 After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out four bits per clock on the falling edge of CLK with most significant bit (MSB) first as shown in figure 31.
-The Device ID values for the W25Q80DV is listed in Manufacturer and Device Identification table.
+The Device ID values for the W25Q40BW is listed in Manufacturer and Device Identification table.
+If the 24-bit address is initially set to 000001h the Device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.